PedroH1608/nextboxd-ai/README.md

 -   **AI-Powered Suggestions**: Get movie recommendations by describing what you're in the mood for.
 -   **CSV File Upload**: Upload your movie watchlist from services like IMDb or Letterboxd (as a `.csv` file) to get suggestions from a list you already know.
 -   **Multi-language Support**: Seamlessly switch between English (en-US) and Portuguese (pt-BR).
--   **Detailed Information**: View comprehensive details for each suggested movie, including the poster, rating, runtime, genre, overview, trailer, and more.
+-   **Detailed Information**: View comprehensive details for each suggested movie, including the poster, rating, runtime, genre, overview, trailer, cast, and where to watch.
 -   **Modern Tech Stack**: Built with React, Node.js, and Vite for a fast and responsive user experience.

 ## Technologies Used